jnbraun/bcnn/README.md

 ARCH= --gpu-architecture=compute_50 --gpu-code=compute_50
 ```

+### Windows:
-- On windows systems: Use cmake to generate the project (choose x64 configuration if using CUDA lib), then build the solution.
+Use cmake to generate the project (choose x64 configuration if using CUDA lib), then build the solution.
-Only tested with msvc2010 and 2013.
+Tested with msvc2010 and msvc2013 only.

 ## Features: